 UK & IRE

-Morrison Energy Services carries out tens of thousands of Smart Metering home installation visits across the UK every year.
-In London alone, a team of 80 Smart Meter technicians install 80,000 Smart Meters on behalf of a big 6 utility provider each year.
+Morrison Energy Services carries out tens of thousands of Smart Meter home installations in UK homes every year.
+In London alone, a team of over 100 Smart Meter technicians install upwards of 80,000 Smart Meters each year.

-For these technicians, negotiating London’s congested streets can be a real challenge, with busy roads to navigate and often limited on-street parking availability near customer properties.
+For Smart Meter technicians, negotiating London’s congested streets can be a real challenge, with busy roads to navigate and often limited on-street parking availability near customer properties.

 London’s streets are a roman built maze of twists and turns.
 Morrison Energy Services’ 80 Smart Meter technicians have to navigate these streets and compete with residents, taxis, and delivery vehicles for the limited on-street parking available to allow easy access to their customers’ properties.